broadinstitute/gatk/scripts/variantstore/docs/aou/vds/delivery/Delivering a VDS.md

 **Note:** For the Delta callset the Variants team [delivered two versions of the VDS](https://broadworkbench.atlassian.net/browse/VS-716), one with AI/AN samples and one without.
 Since the text and screenshots in this document draw from both deliveries the paths and principals involved are not consistent.
-Miguel's principal was used for the version of the VDS without AI/AN and George's principal was used for the version of the VDS with AI/AN.
+Miguel's `@firecloud.org` principal was used for the version of the VDS without AI/AN and George's `@firecloud.org` principal was used for the version with AI/AN.

 #### Go to the Storage Transfer Service (STS) Transfer Jobs Page

-From the Google Cloud Console, enter 'Storage Transfer Service' in the search bar and select the 'Data Transfer' result (circle in red below):
+From the Google Cloud Console, enter 'Storage Transfer Service' in the search bar and select the 'Data Transfer' result (circled in red below):

 ![STS Transfer Jobs Page](./STS%200.png)